-All candidates for graduate degrees must maintain a cumulative grade point average of at least 3.0 in all courses taken after acceptance into a degree program.
+All candidates for graduate degrees must maintain a cumulative grade point average of at least 3.0 in all courses taken at Mines and listed on the graduate transcript.
 This includes both graduate and undergraduate courses.
 Any grade lower than "C-" is not acceptable for credit toward graduate degree requirements.